Privy/eng-practices/docs/index.md

 ## See Also {#seealso}

 -   [How To Do A Code Review](reviewer/): A detailed guide for code reviewers.
--   [The CL Author's Guide](developer/): A detailed guide for developers whose CLs are going through review.
+-   [The PR Author's Guide](developer/): A detailed guide for developers whose PRs are going through review.